Ukrainian Republic Capella: First European Tour

 The tour continued from Czechoslovakia to Switzerland, France, Belgium, the Netherlands, and England.

 Second European Tour

 Even though the Capella as a choir was receiving triumphant reviews, personality conflicts between Koshetz and Prykhodko led to a split.
 In the fall of 1920, Prykhodko and 20 members of the Capella returned to Czechoslovakia.

-However, Koshetz received further funding from Petlura, and Koshetz recruited Ukrainians living in Poland to the Capella.
+However, Koshetz received further funding from Petliura, and Koshetz recruited Ukrainians living in Poland to the Capella.

 The new Capella toured France, Spain, and Belgium.

 Dissolution

-In May 1921, Oleksander Koshetz announced the dissolution of the Ukrainian Republic Capella.
+In May 1921, Oleksandr Koshetz announced the dissolution of the Ukrainian Republic Capella.

 Later that year, Koshetz and some other members of the Capella created the Ukrainian National Chorus.

 Legacy

 The Ukrainian National Chorus, which toured the United States and Canada between 1922 and 1926 is credited with introducing the Ukrainian Christmas Carol "Shchedryk" - known as the "Carol of the Bells" in English.